The Blaschke conjecture and great circle fibrations of spheres: Mapping to projective space

-Moreover, by construction it matches the 2-planes $P_1$ and $P_2$ in $V$, just looking back at the construction of the Sato map.
+By construction it matches the 2-planes \(P_1\) and \(P_2\) in \(V\), just looking back at the construction of the Sato map.

-As before, we can apply the same idea to a great circle fibration as follows: we take $S^{2n+1} \to X$ our great circle fibration, and $S^{2n+1} \to X_2$ a Hopf fibration, given by a complex structure $J_2$.
-Now we pick another Hopf fibration $S^{2n+1} \to X_0$ given by a complex structure $J_0$, so that $X_0$ is nowhere parallel to $X$ and to $X_2$.
-For each 2-plane $P \in X$ we take the osculating complex structure $J_P$ and use the above process to produce a complex linear map $\left(V,J_P\right) \to \left(V,J_2\right).$ This will map $P$ to a 2-plane $P_2$ complex linearly:
+As before, we can apply the same idea to a great circle fibration as follows: we take \(S^{2n+1} \to X\) our great circle fibration, and \(S^{2n+1} \to X_2\) a Hopf fibration, given by a complex structure \(J_2\).
+Now we pick another Hopf fibration \(S^{2n+1} \to X_0\) given by a complex structure \(J_0\), so that \(X_0\) is nowhere parallel to \(X\) and to \(X_2\).
+For each 2-plane \(P \in X\) we take the osculating complex structure \(J_P\) and use the above process to produce a complex linear map \(\left(V,J_P\right) \to \left(V,J_2\right).\) This will map \(P\) to a 2-plane \(P_2\) complex linearly:

 Hence it identifies the great circle fibrations.
-We have proven: \begin{theorem} The base manifold $X$ of a great circle fibration $S^{2n+1} \to X$ is diffeomorphic to $\CP{n}$.
-For each choice of hinge $X_{J_0} \subset \SatoSpace$ for $X$ we obtain an isomorphism
+We have proven: \begin{theorem} If a great circle fibration \(S^{2n+1} \to X\) admits a hinge, then the base manifold \(X\) is diffeomorphic to \(\CP{n}\) by a diffeomorphism which lifts to a diffeomorphism \(S^{2n+1} \to S^{2n+1}\) linear on the fibers.
+For each choice of hinge \(X_{J_0} \subset \SatoSpace\) for \(X\) we obtain an isomorphism

 identifying the great circle fibration with a Hopf fibration.
 This isomorphism depends smoothly on the choice of hinge. \end{theorem}